ci4rail/docs/docs/_includes/content/io4edge/iou06-front/detailed-description.md

 ### IBIS Master

-The IBIS master appears as a serial device on the Linux host and its device name is {{ page.example_device_name }}-ibis.
+The IBIS master appears as a serial device on the Linux host and its device name is `/dev/tty{{ page.example_device_name }}-ibis`, when the IOU06 is the first IO-Module.

 ## Audio / Binary Outputs Interfaces